NORTH AMERICA:

 The Portable Document Format (PDF) was designed by Adobe in the early 90s to be as universal as possible.
 At the time, there wasn’t much thought for PDF security – the Internet was in its infancy, and many of the complex attacks we see today hadn’t been developed.

 By the mid-90s, however, it was clear that cybersecurity would be a major part of the technology landscape for years to come.
-And though Adobe was quick to update its Acrobat application with printing, editing, and opening restrictions, it failed to address fundamental flaws in its protection – and frequently introduced new ones.
+And though Adobe quickly updated its Acrobat application with printing, editing, and opening restrictions, it failed to address fundamental flaws in its protection – and frequently introduced new ones.
 Many of these flaws still exist, which is why we’ll be showing you how to restrict editing in PDF files with both Adobe Acrobat and a more secure alternative: Locklizard Safeguard PDF Security.

 How does PDF restriction work?